ParisNeo/PyAIPersonality/examples/streamlit_example/README.md

 | |- Grub a binding from the bindings zoo
 |- models/
 | |- The binding name (will be created when you install the binding)
+|- personalities/
+| |- Here you can install any personality you want from the zoo
 |- install_binding.py
 |- streamlit_example.py